Learning how to become a bookkeeper can help you create the best small business where you can work at home.

-According to Salary.com, the average salary is $45,626 for those who work as a bookkeeper full-time.
+According to Salary.com, the average rate is $21 per hour for those who work as a bookkeeper full-time.

 If you are running your own bookkeeping business then you can charge whatever prices you want!
 You can also take on multiple clients and earn more that way as well.